tummetott/unimpaired.nvim/.github/README.md

 ```

 ##### Default Configuration
-To see all keys of the `keymaps` table, have a look at the default setup function of `unimpaired.nvim`:
+To see all keys of the `keymaps` table, have a look at the default setup options of `unimpaired.nvim`:

 <details><summary>Click me</summary>